-Map out your schedule for the week either on paper or in a simple calendar system.

-Put your baby steps goals into your calendar system.

-Then, set an alert in your calendar or on your phone to review this every week.
+- Decide ahead of time and map out your schedule for the week either on paper or in a simple calendar system. - Put your baby steps goals into your calendar system. - Then, set an alert in your calendar or on your phone to review this every week.

 If you keep thinking ahead, you'll never be caught off-guard or pressed for time.
 Those tiny improvements every week will add up.
 And it won't be long before you're crushing every goal you set.

 Learning how to set goals like this increases your chances of making your habits stick.